 If you’re one who wonders why pro football has to be some kind of wizard’s game where only former history teachers who happened to go to the same high school as Mike Holmgren and Dave Stieb are fit to participate, you should have a much better idea after reading Albergotti’s piece.
 You’ll also note that Albergotti recounts some anecdotes that illustrate how the corporate media that covers the league has an interest in keeping this film away from the public eye as well, namely just that their “talent” comes off better when you’re kept in the dark.

-Which is as good a time as any to note something that should have been included in Tuesday’s piece on NFL “superagent” Bob LaMonte.
+Which makes this as good a time as any to note something that should have been included in Tuesday’s piece on NFL “superagent” Bob LaMonte.

 Remember how ClevelandBrowns.com in-house “reporter” Vic Carucci was handpicked by the Holmgren regime to give Browns fans “insights on a regular basis”?
 And how some of these “insights” have turned out to include the insight that Pat Shurmur has “a remarkable knack .. for simply keeping his focus on doing everything possible to help [his regressing 4-12 team] get better;” and the insight that even though the Browns lost to the worst team in football at home this season, it wasn’t because Shurmur didn’t “clearly [take] advantage of the fact he knew th[e] Rams team well having been St. Louis’ offensive coordinator the past two seasons;” as well as the one about how clear it was that “there was nothing the Browns would have been able to do from a schematic or play-calling standpoint to change things” when they were methodically cannibalized by the Houston Texans in November?

-See, so why would we need the All-22 when everything we really need is in Carucci’s reports?
+See, why would we need the All-22 when everything we really need is in Carucci’s “reports”?